dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/reference/assertions.md

 The following assertions verify that a piece of code causes the process to terminate.
 For context, see [Death Tests](../advanced.md#death-tests).

-These assertions spawn a new process and execute the code under test in that process.
+These assertions spawn a new process and go the code under test in that process.
 How that happens depends on the platform and the variable `::testing::GTEST_FLAG(death_test_style)`, which is initialized from the command-line flag `--gtest_death_test_style`.